 Jacqueline (Jackie) Gorton is the Vice President, Technology & Business Intelligence at Great Canadian Gaming Corporation.
 She has worked as a finance lead, a chief internal audit and risk management lead, and is now the head of the IT section at her current company.
 Her career has spanned multiple industries and sectors, from retail, wholesale and gaming to the municipal sector.
 Ms. Gorton is a Chartered Accountant and a Certified Internal Auditor.
 She obtained a Bachelor of Science degree and Masters of Business Administration degree at Simon Fraser University.

 Dr. Michel Tarko is President and CEO of the Justice Institute of British Columbia.
-Prior to his appointment as President, Michel served as VP Academic at JIBC since September 2009.
+Prior to his appointment in 2012, Michel served as VP Academic at JIBC since September 2009.
 He previously served in several capacities at Douglas College, including the position of Dean, Faculty of Health Sciences.
 As Dean, he was actively engaged in building partnerships between post-secondary educational institutions inter-provincially related to graduate education in psychiatric nursing.
 He serves on a variety of committees with professional and regulatory bodies, as well as two international boards (European Psychiatric Nursing Advisory Board; and the Neuman Systems Model of Nursing, President, Executive Committee).
 Michel holds a Diploma in Psychiatric Nursing, a Bachelor of Arts degree in Criminology from the University of Manitoba, and a Doctor of Philosophy degree in Education (Curriculum & Instruction) from the University of British Columbia.